mdgspace/trianglify/CONTRIBUTING.md

 [sdsmobilelabs@gmail.com](mailto:sdsmobilelabs@gmail.com) where we will attempt to address them quickly.
 If you're unsure whether something is a security issue or not, then please be cautious and contact us at [sdsmobilelabs@gmail.com](mailto:sdsmobilelabs@gmail.com) first.

-## MDG Chat Room

-If you want to ask any questions in real-time, or get a feel for what's going on then please drop into our [MDG public chat room](https://mdg.sdslabs.co/chat).
-If no one is online then you can still leave a message that will hopefully get a reply when we return.